HealthRex/EMR-data-importer/README.md

     return list(json.loads(row[columns].to_json()).values())
 ```

+## Testing

+You will need a test_config.json file, which can be made by copying the test_config_example.json file.

 ## Notes

 If not given a config file as a parameter, the importer will look in the root folder for one.